jiyunlee-lab/jiyunlee-lab.github.io/_posts/2026-05-04-wsu-insider-transmission-towers.md

   - media
 ---

 Our research on predicting transmission tower failure in extreme wind events is featured on WSU Insider.
-Please find the link below.
+Please find the link [here](https://news.wsu.edu/press-release/2026/05/04/researchers-get-a-better-picture-of-power-failures-during-extreme-wind-events/).